MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/unable-to-start-sql-agent.md

 ---
-title: SQL Server Agent fails to start while connecting to SQL Server due to misconfigured TLS protocol
+title: SQL Server Agent fails to start while connecting to SQL Server
 description: This article provides a resolution to the problem where the SQL Server Agent can't start because of a misconfigured TLS protocol. ms.date: 03/28/2024
 author: prmadhes-msft